mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### Operation details

-**Failover** replaces a failed master with a running slave.
+**Failover** replaces a failed primary with a running replica.
 It does the
 following:

-1. Select the most up-to-date slave of the old master to be the new master.
+1. Select the most up-to-date replica of the old primary to be the new primary.
 The selection criteria is as follows in descending priority:
       1. gtid_IO_pos (latest event in relay log)
       2. gtid_current_pos (most processed events)
       3. log_slave_updates is on
       4. disk space is not low
-2. If the new master has unprocessed relay log items, cancel and try again later.
+2. If the new primary has unprocessed relay log items, cancel and try again later.
-3. Prepare the new master:
+3. Prepare the new primary:
-      1. Remove the slave connection the new master used to replicate from the old master.
+      1. Remove the replica connection the new primary used to replicate from the old primary.
       2. Disable the *read\_only*-flag.
       3. Enable scheduled server events (if event handling is on).
-Only events that were enabled on the old master are enabled.
+Only events that were enabled on the old primary are enabled.
       4. Run the commands in `promotion_sql_file`.
-      5. Start replication from external master if one existed.
+      5. Start replication from external primary if one existed.
-4. Redirect all other slaves to replicate from the new master:
+4. Redirect all other replicas to replicate from the new primary:
       1. STOP SLAVE and RESET SLAVE
       2. CHANGE MASTER TO
       3. START SLAVE
-5. Check that all slaves are replicating.
+5. Check that all replicas are replicating.

-Failover is considered successful if steps 1 to 3 succeed, as the cluster then has at least a valid master server.
+Failover is considered successful if steps 1 to 3 succeed, as the cluster then has at least a valid primary server.

-**Switchover** swaps a running master with a running slave.
+**Switchover** swaps a running primary with a running replica.
 It does the
 following:

-1. Prepare the old master for demotion:
+1. Prepare the old primary for demotion:
       1. Stop any external replication.
       2. Kill connections from super-users since *read\_only* does not affect them.